openvinotoolkit/openvino/docs/OV_Runtime_UG/Samples_Overview.md

 * C samples - `~/openvino_c_samples_build/intel64/Release`
 * C++ samples - `~/openvino_cpp_samples_build/intel64/Release`

-Also sample applications can be build manually:
+Also, sample applications can be built manually:

 > **NOTE**: If you have installed the product as a root user, switch to root mode (`sudo -i`) before you continue.